 Lecturers and teachers see this last kind of bad repetition as evidence of either poor organization or insufficient knowledge (a way of filling a page when the writer does not have enough to say!).
 Some students, for sure, are guilty of these failings.
 However, I suspect that many who are accused of them are not really guilty, but are showing a weakness in English grammar: they do not know how to use grammar to achieve good repetition.
-This kind of bad repetition is hence as much a grammar mistake as a content one (see 100.
-What is a Grammar Error?).
+This kind of bad repetition is hence more a grammar mistake than a content one (see 170.
+Logical Errors in Written English).
 A solution to it is offered in the post 37.
 Subordination: Grammar for Good Repetition.

 TYPES OF GOOD REPETITION